Potato Chips Are the Healthiest 'Unhealthy' Snack

 Note: for the purposes of this discussion we're talking plain, salted potato chips.
 That's not to say you shouldn't explore the vast array of flavor concoctions out there at your own risk, but if you're trying to keep it healthy-ish, simple is your best bet.

 Potatoes are good for you

-Yes, it really is (and so is salt, for that matter).
+Yes, it really does (and so does salt, for that matter, despite what you may have read).
 Vegetable oil contains linolic acid, an omega-6 fatty acid, which is an important part of healthy diet according to a recent study by the University of Missouri and University of Illinois.
 While some fats can cause inflammation in the body, which is linked to heart disease, those are by and large animal fats, not vegetable oil.
-Which brings us to another selling point: potato chips are vegan AND gluten-free, so no one will shun them at your Super Bowl party.
+You can even find potato chips made with olive oil these days, which is fairly universally recognized as one of the healthiest members of the vegetable oil family.